Borjamomo96/ESPADA/README.md

 Additionally, part of the code from the ALMA Archive Mining & Visualization Toolkit (ALMINER, https://github.com/emerge-erc/ALminer.git) software has been used and suitably adapted.

 **Warning**: ADPALMAP makes use of the subprocess module to run external software such as SoFiA and SIP.
-To run each software, the subprocess module needs to know the command to call each one, which is not possible to know a priori.
+To run each software, the subprocess module needs to know the command to call each one, which is not possible to know a priori for each device.
 It is recommended to install both SoFiA and SIP according to the authors' recommendations so that both are executed when called from the terminal as: `sofia` and `sofia_image_pipeline` respectively.

 _Alternatively (not recommended option, under user responsibility)_: the corresponding line of code where each software is executed can be changed.
 To do this:

   - Look for the function `run_sofia` inside the _sopar.py_ module.
-  - Inside each function, look for the lines `cmd = ["sofia", f"{temp_file_path}"]` in each of the if blocks corresponding to each of the usage modes.
+  - Inside each function, look for the lines `cmd = ["sofia", f"{temp_file_path}"]` in each of the if blocks corresponding to each of the usage modes (see below).
   - Change the (str) _"sofia"_ for the corresponding command used to run SoFiA on the device.

   - Look for the function `generate_command` inside the _sipagrs.py_ module.